 The Covid pandemic resulted in many residents becoming newly vulnerable while also exacerbating the needs of those already vulnerable.
 Boroughs had to urgently respond to these changing needs by putting in place new ways of working, structures and support services, including partnerships with the VCS and community organisations.

-Building on the knowledge and lessons learned so far, Hackney and Newham are working together on a pilot to test the effectiveness of a holistic preventative model.
-This proactive approach seeks to equip staff with the right resources and knowledge to enable them to have better conversations with residents, signpost them to the services they need, and follow up their journey, so they don’t have to repeat their story every time they get in touch.
+Building on the knowledge and lessons learned, Hackney and Newham worked together on a pilot to test the effectiveness of a holistic preventative model.
+This proactive approach sought to equip staff with the right resources and knowledge to enable them to have better conversations with residents, signpost them to the services they need, and follow up their journey, so they don’t have to repeat their story every time they get in touch.

 A digital platform (beta phase) used by council staff in Hackney to identify relevant support services in their local area.
 LOTI will make available to other boroughs the following resources that can be reused / repurposed:

 - Open source code

 - Project documentation (user stories and wireframes)